profwhitwu/CIS129Week10Homework/README.md

 `Invalid input detected: <invalid character(s) here>.
 Please try again`

 The app should then inquire the user to input their mathematical expression using the opening message defined earlier in this assignment.
+Repeat this process until the user inputs the correct data in the correct format.

 ### Separation of Concerns
 It does not make sense to throw all the app logic into Program.cs, so you should delegate functionality to a class.
 I would expect the following functionality to be present in a class (each with its own method):